-- Acclaimed Flop: The film received great reviews from critics and audiences, with its Rotten Tomatoes scores being 87% and 95% respectively.
-Unfortunately, it had the bad luck of being released during the rise of the COVID-19 Pandemic and during its run, the pandemic got so severe that all movie theater chains were forced to close before the film could recoup its budget.
-As a result, Disney made the unprecedented move of making the film available for digital download only two weeks after its theatrical release, and released it on Disney+ two weeks after that, as home viewing was now the only way people could watch it.
+- Acclaimed Flop: Zig-zagged.
+The film received great reviews from critics and audiences, with its Rotten Tomatoes scores being 87% and 95% respectively.
+Unfortunately, it had the bad luck of being released during the rise of the COVID-19 Pandemic which forced an abbreviated theatrical release which did pull in $140 million worldwide.
+It was quickly shifted to digital download only two weeks after its theatrical release and then onto Disney+ two weeks after that.
+While its raw earnings were definitely impacted, it was acknowledged during award season and nominated for a Golden Globe, BAFTA and Oscar so its status as a flop is debatable.

 - Banned in China: Onward experienced some international censorship due to the fact of the minor character Specter being a lesbian.
-The movie was outright banned in Kuwait, Oman, Qatar, and Saudi Arabia, though it was still legally screened in several other Arab/Muslim countries, such of Malaysia, Singapore and Indonesia.
+The movie was outright banned in Kuwait, Oman, Qatar, and Saudi Arabia, though it was still legally screened in several other countries with a large Muslim/Arab population, such as Malaysia, Singapore and Indonesia.
 Meanwhile in Russia, the local dub altered Specter's dialogue to remove any mention of homosexuality, due to a Russian law which prohibits any "pro-gay propaganda" in children's media.

 - Completely Different Title: It's called 2分の1の魔法 in Japanese and ½的魔法 in Chinese (both meaning "One-Half Magic"), Unidos ("United") in Latin America, and Dois Irmãos - Uma Jornada Fantástica ("Two Brothers - A Fantastic Journey") in Brazilian Portuguese.